grisstyl/FantasticBeasts/README.md

 * Erkling Dart Blower - Shoots five different darts - Obtained from an Erkling
 * Erumpent Horn - Explosive horn which can channel the Erumpent's power temporarily - Obtained rarely from Erumpent

+## Future

+I have a couple of ideas of what I want to do with this in the future.

+* Merge with BetterPotter
+* Balance updates
+* Configuration consistency
+* More mobs, duh
+* More items from mobs
+* Attributes for taming and stuff like that

 ## Need support?

 * For Magic support, visit the [RPG MC Central Discord](https://discord.gg/KG8Tr4b) or ask on the [Magic thread](https://www.spigotmc.org/threads/magic.28645/)